dantheuri17/bmiApp/README.md

 ## Completed

-- [x] User can input values (kg, m) and the information will be stored in a JSON The BMI will be C
+- [x] User can input values (kg, m) and the information will be stored in a JSON
-- [x] Calculated and added to the same object with the user height and weight
+- [x] BMI Calculated and added to the same object as the user height and weight